 1. Market Penetration #

 This growth strategy falls in the hands of your marketing team.
 Market penetration takes the product you already have, alongside the market you’re already in.
+If you're still not clear about your product-market fit, work on that first to ensure you're developing the right product for the right market.

 The market can refer to a geographical market, an age group, a gender—however, you choose to segment your audience.

-Your marketing team then needs to dive deeper into that market by ramping up marketing strategies, expanding and exploring new marketing avenues, updating existing campaigns, or snagging customers from competitors with convenient pricing and shinier USPs.
+Your marketing team then needs to dive deeper into that market by ramping up growth marketing strategies, expanding and exploring new marketing avenues, updating existing campaigns, or snagging customers from competitors with convenient pricing and shinier USPs.

 2. Product Development #

 You’ve guessed it—this falls into the hands of your product team.
-Product development, as a growth strategy includes developing a new product or feature for your current user base.
+Product development as a growth strategy includes developing a new product or feature for your current user base.

 This product-led growth should help your business continue striving towards its larger mission and vision.
-We’re not reinventing the wheel with this strategy; we’re enhancing the wheel with excellent onboarding, customer feedback and streamlined processes.
+We’re not reinventing the wheel with this strategy; we’re enhancing the wheel with excellent onboarding, customer feedback, and streamlined processes.

 3. Market Development #